LinuxNtwrkng/linuxntwrkng.github.io/_posts/2016-06-03-installed-packages.md

 >Lint Markdown on the fly, using remark-lint

-This provides Markdown capabilities to the linter packages
+This provides Markdown capabilities to the linter packages.
+It does need to be [customized](/customizations-for-linter-markdown) to work correctly for Jekyll sites, though.

 [markdown-writer](https://atom.io/packages/markdown-writer){:target="blank"}